ImageMagick/Usage-Markdown/canvas/index.md

 ### Generating Tile Images {#tile_gen}

 The biggest problem you face when generating images that can tile together is trying to match the edges and corners of the image so that they can fit together seamlessly.
-If this is not done then all you get is a set of square boxes each with a repeated copy of the image.
+If this is not done, then all you get is a set of square boxes each with a repeated copy of the image.

-This is not an easy matter and can be a very frustrating and hair pulling experience.
+This is not an easy matter and can be a very frustrating and hair-pulling experience.
 An object appearing in the tile on one edge must re-appear on the other side of the image in order to re-form the whole when the image is tiled.
 While you can do this fairly easily with computer generated images, it is next to impossible to produce a good tiling image featuring real-world photographs.